Faxendo/lab-weatherapp/README.md

 React client will be available under `frontend/out` directory.
 You can either upload it to your prefered platform, or run `local.sh` script, that will open it locally for you !

+## Note on dev run

+If you want to run the react app in local debug mode *(ie. with `npm run dev` command)*, you will need to provide the backend URL using `NEXT_PUBLIC_API_URL` environment variable.

+To obtain backend URL, you first have to deploy the CDK Stack.
+An `ApiURL` output will appear on your console when stack is deployed.

 ## How to improve ?

 * Tests, tests and tests